One of my primary specialties is helping those impacted by having a narcissistic family member or partner.

 - Better identify and understand your partner’s destructive behaviors and their impact on you

-- Learn how to better manage the relationship or terminate it
+- Learn how to better navigate the relationship, set boundaries, and/or terminate it

 If you are a child of a narcissist I can help you to: